facontidavide/Bonxai/bonxai_ros/README.md

 `~resolution (float, default: 0.05)`

-Resolution in meter for the map when starting with an empty map.
-Otherwise the loaded file's resolution is used.
+Resolution in meter (voxel_size) for the map when starting with an empty map.

 `~base_frame_id (string, default: base_footprint)`

-The robot's base frame in which ground plane detection is performed (if enabled)
+The robot's base frame.

 `~sensor_model/max_range (float, default: -1 (unlimited))`